Heat Pump Rebates for Your Home

 - Whole-home heat pump verification form signed by you and your installer, if the heat pump system is sized to be the sole source of heating in the residence and there are fewer than 5 living units on the property.
 Note that individual living units in residential 5+ unit complexes on common property, including 1-4 unit buildings that are part of larger complexes on common property, are not eligible for whole home rebates, but are eligible for partial home rebates.
 The whole-home heat pump verification form is not required for partial home rebate applications.

-If an application received by CMLP is incomplete or has not met all of the rebate requirements (i.e. scheduled home energy assessment, approved quality assurance form, approved electrical inspection and (if needed) approved sheet metal inspection), CMLP will reach out once to the installer and to the customer by both phone and email.
+If an application received by CMLP is incomplete or has not met all of the rebate requirements (e.g. scheduled home energy assessment, approved quality assurance form, approved electrical inspection and (if needed) approved sheet metal inspection), CMLP will reach out once to the installer and to the customer by both phone and email.
 If outstanding issues are not resolved within 30 days of the communication, the project will no longer be eligible for a rebate.
 If a quality assurance form needs to be completed, it must be submitted to Abode Energy Management within 25 days of the communication, to ensure that Abode has time to review it and to notify CMLP before the 30 day deadline as to whether it is approved.

 The Town of Concord assumes no liability for any equipment, installation or damages.